 Sunshine and Vitamin D Deficiency Symptoms

-Many people assume that the best way to acquire Vitamin D is through drinking milk, eating fish, or even taking supplements like cod liver oil.
-However direct exposure to the sun is actually the best way to absorb Vitamin D. (5)
+Many people assume that the best way to acquire vitamin D is through drinking milk, eating fish, or even taking supplements like cod liver oil.
+However direct exposure to the sun is actually the best way to absorb vitamin D. (6)

 How Our Bodies Get Vitamin D From the Sun

 Melanin gets released when we are exposed to the ultraviolet rays of sunshine.
 The more sunshine we receive, the more melanin is released in our skin.
-It’s believed that up to 90 to 95% of most people’s Vitamin D comes from casual sunlight exposure.
+It’s believed that up to 90 to 95 percent of most people’s vitamin D comes from casual sunlight exposure.

 How Much Sun is Enough?